-Dealing with flight disruptions can be quite upsetting.
-However, the bright side is that the European Union has regulations to support travelers when things go wrong.
-If you’re flying in the EU, it’s smart to know about these protections.
-They can help you out if your flight goes off course.
+Coping with flight problems can be really frustrating.
+However, the positive thing is that the European Union has laws to help travelers when things get messed up.
+If you’re taking a plane in the EU, it’s a good idea to be aware of these regulations.
+They can come in handy if your flight is disrupted.

-Understanding your rights can make managing travel complications much easier.
-While it won’t speed up your journey, it can help you feel less stressed when things don’t go as planned.
+Being aware of your options can make dealing with travel issues a lot simpler.
+While it won’t speed up your journey, it can make you more relaxed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004